officialgabzz/memory_profiler_optimiser/README.md

 ## 📧 Contact

+**Author:** Malik Garuba
+**Email:** garubamalik@gmail.com

-For questions, issues, or suggestions, please open an issue on GitHub.
+For questions, issues, or suggestions, please open an issue on GitHub or contact via email.

 ---

-Made with ❤️ by the Performance Optimizer Team
+Made with ❤️ by Malik Garuba